-Note: The Microsoft .NET garbage collector supports three generations, designated 0, 1, and 2.
+Note: The Microsoft .NET Framework garbage collector supports three generations, designated 0, 1, and 2.
 Objects allocated since the last run of the garbage collector are in generation 0.
 Objects that survive one garbage collection after allocation become generation 1 objects.
 Generation 1 objects that survive one or more additional garbage collections become generation 2 objects.

-DevPartner combines short-lived and medium-lived object allocations in a temporary category.
-In other words, temporary objects are the shortlived objects and medium-lived objects that your application creates, considered as a single group.
+DevPartner combines short- and medium-lived object allocations in a temporary objects category.